martohub/rest_filesd/README.md

-# REST API which stores targets and corresponding labels in sqlite3 database and converts them to YAML format, so they can be scraped by Prometheus
+# REST API which stores targets and corresponding labels in sqlite db and converts them to YAML format, so they can be scraped by Prometheus filesd

 #how to run (python 3.8.2)